Vercel

 The standard web development process includes research, design, creating content, development, beta testing, review, quality assurance, launch, and maintenance.
 Deployment takes ~12 to 28 weeks, or even longer for large sites.

 Every website includes a front end and a back end.
 The front end directly interfaces with the user and leverages the backend for data once the user clicks or makes any request on a website.
 The backend handles the core data, logic, API, and database architecture.
 Vercel’s product provides the core infrastructure for the front end, but it also provides the elements required for the back end.
-Vercel’s product stack can be categorized into three key buckets: (1) develop, (2) preview, and (3) ship.
+Vercel’s product stack is meant to be end-to-end, in that it addresses functionality around developing, previewing, and deployment for developers.

 Source: Vercel